maarten-pennings/Tapuino/pcb/readme.md

 ## Layout

 Next step is layout, also done in EasyEda.
 Also here the [source](Tapuino-pcb-v1.json) downloaded from the cloud.
-And the pds's, not sure how useful that is, one with [top](Tapuino-pcb-v1-top.pdf) view and one with [bottom](Tapuino-pcb-v1-bot.pdf) view.
+And the pdf's, not sure how useful that is, one with [top](Tapuino-pcb-v1-top.pdf) view and one with [bottom](Tapuino-pcb-v1-bot.pdf) view.

 ## Renders

-Those fabulous makers using EasyEda, create wonderful "models", in this case I needed three: for the Arduino nano, for the SD card reader, and for the LCD screen.
-Found all of them.
-So pretty good looking renders:
+Those fabulous colleague makers using EasyEda, create wonderful "models".
+I needed three: for the Arduino Nano, for the SD card reader, and for the LCD screen.
+I found all of them, with full details and colors.
+So I have pretty good looking renders of my PCB:

 ![render 1](Tapuino-3D-v1-1.png)